Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llbuild/docs/buildsystem.rst

      - A string or string list indicating the command line to be executed.
 If a single string is provided, it will be executed using ``/bin/sh -c``.

+   * - signature
+     - An arbitrary string used to compute the task signature.
+If defined, this will be used instead of the built-in signature computation strategy, which takes into account `args`, `env`, `deps`, `deps-style`, `inherit-env` and `can-safely-interrupt`.

    * - env
      - A mapping of keys and values defining the environment to pass to the launched process.
 See also `inherit-env`.